How to Find Cheap Flights That Are Worth Booking

 How to judge whether a cheap flight is actually a good deal

 Not every low fare is a smart buy.
-Sometimes the sticker price is cheap because the airline stripped out anything useful.
+Sometimes the sticker price is low because the airline stripped out anything useful.

 Budget airlines and basic economy fares can still be worth booking, but only if you price the whole trip honestly.
 Add the carry-on fee, checked bag fee, seat selection fee, and any airport transfer costs tied to an odd arrival time.
-Suddenly that “deal” might not be the cheapest option anymore.
+Suddenly, that “deal” might no longer be the cheapest option.

 If you’re traveling light and don’t care where you sit for a short flight, basic fares can be excellent.
 If you’re bringing gear, traveling with kids, or connecting on separate tickets, paying more upfront may actually save money and stress.